Accessory dwelling units (ADUs) are a term that comes up in our San Diego architecture firm quite a bit.

 Now, in most cases, you're going to want to leave at least four to six inches.
 Just in case you need to do something like run a subgrade drain over there or run a gutter, for example, a half-inch from that property line.

-Just keep in mind, if you do go half inch from that property line, you may have to use scaffolding on your neighbor's property or in the alley behind your property.
+Just keep in mind, if you do go half inch from that, you may have to use scaffolding on your neighbor's property or in the alley behind your property.

 So there may be some reasons why you can't build a zero lot line.
-A couple of words of caution - If you are going zero lot line, and you want a window, it has to be three feet from the property line (if it's facing the property line).
+A couple of words of caution - If you are going zero lot line, and you want a window, it has to be three feet from the property line.

 However, if you go with a zero lot line condition and build a wall right on the property, you can use glass looking away from the property line.
 So in certain cases, this may work better for a courtyard condition that you're planning.